customer-service-helpdesk

 Customer service largely falls under operations, but we are seeing a trend of this department, sometimes called customer experience, to sit underneath marketing, which is where I think the team should largely fall, in the org chart.
 And here's why: While the core acts of customer service are very operational - finding orders, replacing orders, tracking orders, etc. the goal of the department is to increase customer satisfaction and loyalty and, when done right, customer service should be directly impacting sales.
 In order to do it right, you need to have that marketing eye, the copywriters voice, the brand voice, and you need to be highly in sync with the marketing team, new campaigns and discounts going on, etc.

-The main person in charge of bringing in a helpdesk will be your director of operations, director of Ecommerce, or quite possibly you as the founder, co-founder, or CEO of the company.
+The main person in charge of bringing in a helpdesk will be your director of operations, director of eCommerce, or quite possibly you as the founder, co-founder, or CEO of the company.
 However, the executives should not be the ones in the helpdesk daily.
 They help source the solution, and then the customer service agents, or team, are the ones who will ultimately be using the tool and filling the responsibility of answering all the incoming tickets.

 There is also a new team emerging from your customer service team, called the sales team.
 If you're in beauty, these could be beauticians who actually sit at home, wait for inquiries, and talk with prospective customers about say their skin pigment, eye shadow colors, or other features.
 They could even do video consultations in order to help nurture that prospect into a customer.
 This is exactly the same as the sales person on the floor at Sephora, or Bloomingdales, except in a virtual environment.
 All studies are indicating that this emerging strategy - engaging with on-site customers in a 1-1 sales approach - is working really well to convert and retain, which is why I recommend it to any brand doing over $1mm in revenue.